 Gullfoss Waterfall

-Gullfoss is the most popular waterfall in Iceland and it’s also one of the largest.
+Gullfoss is the most popular waterfall in Iceland and one of the largest.
 The waterfall is a stop on the Golden Circle route along with Geysir Hot Spring and Þingvellir National Park.
+Watching the Hvítá River drop down a deep ravine is a mesmerizing sight.
+Bring your favorite travel camera and a rain jacket, as the waterfalls produce a thick mist and frequent rainbows.

 Seljalandsfoss Waterfall

-You’ll want to bring rain gear if you decide to stand behind Seljalandsfoss, or you will get soaked.
-It’s also important to note that in the winter times the path behind the waterfall may close due to slippery and uneven surfaces.
+Seljalandsfoss is one of Iceland’s most famous waterfalls, and for good reason.
+The massive 65-meter-high waterfall allows you to hike behind the falls for a unique perspective.
+You’ll want to bring rain gear if you decide to stand behind Seljalandsfoss, or you will 100% get soaked.
+It’s also important to note that in the winter times, the path behind the waterfall may close due to slippery and uneven surfaces.

 Skógafoss Waterfall

-What truly made the falls unforgettable for us is the ability to stand meters away from the misty base of the waterfall.
-There’s also a long staircase to the top of Skógafoss giving the most amazing views.
+It was easily one of our favorites and most photogenic waterfalls on our Ring Road trip around Iceland.
+If you want to feel humbled, stand near the waterfall’s base – be prepared to get wet!
+What truly made the falls unforgettable for us was the ability to stand meters away from the misty base of the waterfall.
+There’s also a long staircase to the top of Skógafoss, which has the most amazing views, and you can continue hiking if you want.

 Dettifoss Waterfall